collamaf/SimCalibratore/README_Calibratore.md

 2019.01.17 by collamaf
 - Cleaned OutFileName generation in main
-- Fixed InPterPrimPart (was same as SourcePart)
+- Fixed InScintPrimPart (was same as SourcePart)
 - Updated readme about scoring

 2019.04.01 by collamaf